 The Park University Education Program is approved by the Missouri Department of Elementary and Secondary Education.
-Upon completion of the program, passing the appropriate PRAXIS test, recommendation by Park University, and application by the student, a Missouri Teaching Certificate is issued by the State of Missouri.
-If students wish to be certified in any state other than Missouri, they must plan their course of study to reflect that state's requirements.
-Teaching Certification requires passing an FBI background check which includes fingerprinting.
+Upon completion of the program, passing the appropriate PRAXIS test, recommendation by Park University, and application by the student, a Missouri Teaching Certificate is issued by the state of Missouri.
+If students wish to be certified in any state other than Missouri, students are responsible for their course of study to reflect that state's requirements.
+Teaching Certification requires passing an FBI background check, which includes fingerprinting.